 Cats appreciate predictability.
 They are creatures of habit and prefer familiar environments where they know the sights, sounds, smells, and tastes.
 If you must make a transition, do so slowly and be understanding.
-This helps your cat learn to trust you and increases the odds he or she will be affectionate with you.
+This helps your cat learn to trust you and increases the odds they will be affectionate with you.

 If you aren’t having much luck moving to the next stage of bonding, let your cat take the lead.
-Signs that your cat is comfortable with you include purring, head-butting, kneading, and sitting on or near you.
+Some signs that your cat is comfortable with you, include: purring, head-butting, kneading, and sitting on or near you.
 Appreciate the process of bonding with your cat, even if it seems excruciatingly slow.

 When your cat shows you affection, offer a reward.
 In addition to responding affectionately, give your cat a treat when they sit on your lap or accept your advances.
 Just don’t be surprised if your cat expects the reward every time they perform the behavior!